jimwangzx/KOZ1OLMENU/README.md

 If you like my script you can bring me a coffee using : www.paypal.me/k0z1ol4

+# Problems

+If you have got problems with this script write issue !

 ## DISCLAIMER
 <p align="center">
   TO BE USED FOR EDUCATIONAL PURPOSES ONLY